-Field Description Salesforce Login URL For SAML 2.0 only.
-If you select "Assertion contains User's Salesforce username" for SAML User ID Type and "User ID is in the Nameldentifier element of the Subject statement" for SAML User ID Location, this URL is the URL associated with login for the Web single sign-on OAuth assertion flow.
+Field Description Salesforce Login URL For SAML 2.0.
+The URL associated with the login for the Web SSO OAuth assertion flow.
+This URL appears if you configured SAML with "Assertion contains the User's Salesforce username" for SAML Identity Type and "Identity is in the Nameldentifier element of the Subject statement" for SAML Identity Location.
 Salesforce Logout URL For SAML 2.0.
-Displays the Salesforce logout URL that the user is directed to after he or she logs off.
-This URL is only used if no value is specified for Identity Provider Logout URL.
-OAuth 2.0 Token Endpoint For SAML 2.0 only: The ACS URL used with enabling Salesforce as an identity provider in the Web single sign-on OAuth assertion flow.
+The Salesforce logout URL that users are directed to after they log off.
+This URL appears if you didn't specify a value for Identity Provider Logout URL.
+OAuth 2.0 Token Endpoint For SAML 2.0.
+The ACS URL used when enabling Salesforce as an identity provider in the Web SSO OAuth assertion flow.